What Is Cervical Dystonia?

 Types of Dystonia

-Both primary and secondary dystonia are location-specific, meaning they impact particular parts of the body and bodily functions.
+Both primary and secondary dystonia are location-specific, meaning they affect specific parts of the body and their functions.

 Cervical Dystonia Causes and Risk Factors